tbrowder/config-scripts/install-rakudo-star/README.md

 The **Rakudo Perl 6 Star** distribution is released quarterly from <https://rakudo.org>.

-#### This directory has two scripts, the second one created with the
+#### The two installation scripts

-     Perl 6 program in directory "util/":
+The first script downloads the lastest release and the second script (created with the Perl 6 program in directory "util/") is used to do the actual configuration and installation steps:

-1. 0-download-rakudo-star.sh
+1. *0-download-rakudo-star.sh*

     + Downloads a tgz archive of the latest Rakudo Perl 6 package (which is usually updated quarterly) and unpacks it in the current directory.

-2. install-rakudo-star.sh
+2. *install-rakudo-star.sh*

     + An install script to be run from inside the directory created by the previous script.